olabode54-design/Data-Analysis-Project-Maven-Market/README.md

 ## Strategic Customer Insights
 A relatively small group of top customers contributes disproportionately to revenue, indicating dependency on high-value segments.
-Balanced Gender Revenue Distribution Revenue contribution is nearly evenly split across gender, demonstrating broad market appeal.
+Balanced Gender Revenue Distribution Revenue contribution is nearly evenly split across gender.
-Customers in professional and skilled occupations drive the highest transaction volumes, indicating a potentially premium or convenience-driven customer base.
+Customers in professional and skilled occupations drive the highest transaction volumes.
 Store 7 leads in customer concentration, presenting opportunities for localized marketing optimization and inventory scaling.
 High-volume products such as Moms Roasted Chicken indicate clear demand anchors that can be leveraged for bundling and cross-selling strategies.